Develop a strategy to preserve your business and your net worth.

 Effective business continuation is both an "art" and a science.
 First and foremost, it is an art.
 Because a business strategy should always consider your unique financial goals and objectives, creativity and customization is required to select and tailor those strategies suited to meet your specific business continuation and benefit needs.

 However, business continuation and benefit strategies is also a science.
-A business strategy should take into account the tax and legal ramifications of the various financial strategies adopted.* A Financial Advisor or Registered Representative will incorporate both the art and science of business continuation in a program recommended to you.
+A business strategy should take into account the tax and legal ramifications of the various financial strategies adopted.* A Financial Advisor or Financial Professional will incorporate both the art and science of business continuation in a program recommended to you.

 Using business dollars for personal expenses

 Your corporation can help you pay for your own life insurance by "advancing" your money to pay the annual premium.
 This cost effective benefit can also be available for key employees.